tttyuntian/multimodal_llm_pretraining/README.md

 Refer to [our paper](https://arxiv.org/abs/2410.23261) for further insights about the current state of academic compute, more training times (for several models and GPUs), and for help deciding which GPUs to buy.

-> [!NOTE]
-> This repository is written as an abstraction over the [Transformers](https://github.com/huggingface/transformers) and [PyTorch](https://github.com/pytorch/pytorch) libraries (currently pinned to `transformers==4.42.3` and `torch==2.3.1`).
-We automatically handle all dependencies, multi-node/GPU environments, and experiment caching/execution (with SLURM support).
-Our codebase should also be easy to extend for new GPUs and models.
-We plan to continually update this repository with new features.
-We provide all [artifacts](#artifacts) from our survey and experiments (pinned to previous revisions of our repository/paper).

 ## Installation

 ```bash